Skip to content

 The interface polarity may vary depending on different PC chassis.
 Please double check it before installation.

-Here are two examples of connecting one of the ATX board interfaces 4/5 to the controlled computer's F_PANEL interface.
+Here are some examples of connecting one of the ATX board interfaces 4/5 to the controlled computer's F_PANEL interface.

 Example 1.
 For 10-1 pin PANEL

-If the row of pins on the motherboard of your controlled computer for connecting to the control panel is 10-1 pin PANEL, as shown below.
+If the row of pins on your controlled computer's motherboard used to connect to the control panel is a 10-1 pin PANEL, as shown below.

 10-1pin panel 1

-Please refer to the diagram below for connection, make sure that the silkscreen printing (i.e., the words HDDLED±, RESET SW, POWER SW, POWERLED+, etc.) are visible facing outward and not obscured facing inward.
+Please refer to the diagram below for connection, make sure that the silkscreen printing (i.e., the words HDDLED±, RESET SW, POWER SW, POWERLED+, etc.) is visible facing outward and not obscured facing inward.

 Then use the wire set included in your computer chassis to connect another ATX board interface to the computer control line.